2023 Florida Statutes< Back to Statute Search

 (b) A phase two of the milestone inspection must be performed if any substantial structural deterioration is identified during phase one.
 A phase two inspection may involve destructive or nondestructive testing at the inspector’s direction.
 The inspection may be as extensive or as limited as necessary to fully assess areas of structural distress in order to confirm that the building is structurally sound and safe for its intended use and to recommend a program for fully assessing and repairing distressed and damaged portions of the building.
 When determining testing locations, the inspector must give preference to locations that are the least disruptive and most easily repairable while still being representative of the structure.
+If a phase two inspection is required, within 180 days after submitting a phase one inspection report the architect or engineer performing the phase two inspection must submit a phase two progress report to the local enforcement agency with a timeline for completion of the phase two inspection.
 An inspector who completes a phase two milestone inspection shall prepare and submit an inspection report pursuant to subsection (8).

-(8) Upon completion of a phase one or phase two milestone inspection, the architect or engineer who performed the inspection must submit a sealed copy of the inspection report with a separate summary of, at minimum, the material findings and recommendations in the inspection report to the condominium association or cooperative association, and to the building official of the local government which has jurisdiction.
+(8) Upon completion of a phase one or phase two milestone inspection, the architect or engineer who performed the inspection must submit a sealed copy of the inspection report with a separate summary of, at minimum, the material findings and recommendations in the inspection report to the condominium association or cooperative association, to any other owner of any portion of the building which is not subject to the condominium or cooperative form of ownership, and to the building official of the local government which has jurisdiction.
 The inspection report must, at a minimum, meet all of the following criteria:

 (a) Bear the seal and signature, or the electronic signature, of the licensed engineer or architect who performed the inspection.